 Getting on line with your coffee you look behind the counter and see every type of bagel known to man filling pretty little cloth-lined wicker baskets.
 Still, you resist.
 Shuffling forward, you divert your eyes away from the shiny, plump breads.
 But then, disaster strikes.
 There, in full view, sits a giant, open gray bakery box with the most delectable-looking pastries.
 How amazing would that strawberry cheese danish be with your coffee?

 You ponder the possibility, but still you are strong.
 When you get to the register you ask resignedly for the fruit cup.
 You made what is annoyingly known as “the healthy choice.”
 And, of course, that is a good thing, even though you might not feel that way in the moment.

 If I start the day out “good,” then I feel like I am leaving the door open for some other, one of a kind opportunity later in the day, should it come about.
-You know, a co-worker’s birthday cake, the arrival of the much anticipated Girl Scout cookie order, or the last minute decision to get Chinese take-out for dinner.
+You know, a co-worker’s birthday cake, the arrival of the much anticipated Girl Scout cookie order, or the last minute decision to get take-out orders for dinner.

 There is no doubt that when we eat better and try to exercise, or at least be active in some way, we do feel better physically and psychologically.
 If we do what we can to preserve our health it will certainly stand to us as we age.

 Over the years we have heard about certain foods that are good for us.
 We don’t always know exactly why, just that they are, be it vitamins or healing properties, etc. The following list of top ten healthy foods for seniors, as listed by the Seniors Health Insurance group, explains the value of these ten, particular foods and how we can benefit from them.
 Although the list is for “seniors” these foods work for everybody (unless, of course, one is allergic or there are medication contraindications)